Fuzzy Bunny Cocktails

 Are you looking for a tasty cocktail perfect for serving at your Easter brunch?
-Well look no further than the Fuzzy Bunny Cocktail, savory yet sweet for the perfect Easter treat.
+Well look no further than the Fuzzy Bunny Cocktails, aka the Carrot Mary, a savory yet sweet for the perfect Easter treat.

 - 1/2 Bottle V8 Pineapple Passion Fruit Juice